Caregivers need care too.

-The Frankly Speaking About Cancer: Coping with the Cost of Care eBook is for people who want to know more about managing the cost of cancer care.
+Frankly Speaking About Cancer: Coping With the Cost of Care is for people who want to know more about managing the cost of cancer care.
 It can be difficult to find one place where people affected by cancer could learn about practical matters such as insurance coverage, Medicare and Medicaid, co-pay assistance, Patient Assistance Programs, Social Security, health care reform, and other resources to help manage cancer-related finances.

-Links to Caregiver Information and Organizations
+Links to Caregiver Organizations and Information

 Help for Cancer Caregivers is a unique collaboration of organizations with a shared goal of improving the health and well-being of the people who care for people with cancer.
 Please be sure to tell any caregivers you know about this site.

-American Society of Clinical Oncology (ASCO) site defines the role of caregiver and the potential challenges caregivers face.
+The American Society of Clinical Oncology (ASCO) site defines the role of caregiver and the potential challenges caregivers face.

 The Caregiver Action Network (CAN) is a nonprofit providing education, peer support, and resources to family caregivers across the country free of charge.

 A nonprofit providing free websites that connect family and friends — and ease the burden of keeping family and friends informed — during a serious health event.
 Authors add health updates and photos to share their story while visitors leave messages of love and support in the guestbook.